openshift-labs/tcw/workshop/1-container-basics/2dockerbuild.md

 `docker images`{{execute}}

-Do you see your image here?
-If not, just start over by reloading of this page.

 Also, before you proceed make sure that you see an image called `quay.io/mhausenblas/stock-gen:0.3` in the images, there.
 This one is pulled in the background and you can only do the next step if this one is present.